-It prompted me to take a picture of all this treasure, and I felt like adding more modern metal artifacts to the pile.
-This is how the first photo from the “Human Labor” series appeared.
-There are now three photos: “Metal”, “Plastic”, “Computer”.
+It encouraged me to take a picture of all this treasure.
+I added more modern metal artifacts to the pile.
+This is how the first artwork from the “Human Labor” series appeared.
+There are now five photos: “Metal”, “Plastic”, “Hardware”, “Wood” and “Paper”.

 Photographs available for purchase in ArtShop